Written by Divinity Nutra, Updated on May 8, 2022

 While many prefer drinking ACV in the morning, some are strict about consuming ACV on an empty stomach, just before a meal.
 The idea has potential as consuming vinaigrette dishes directly during breakfast after an overnight fast is backed up by research.

 A trial by the European Journal of Clinical Nutrition studied the effects of vinegar on glycaemic index and insulin.
-Participants consumed a potato meal, each with vinaigrette sauce, containing 6% acetic acid for breakfast after an overnight fast.
+Participants consumed a potato meal, each with vinaigrette sauce, containing 6% acetic acid for breakfast after intermittent fasting overnight.
 The results showed a positive reduction in high postprandial glycaemic rates and insulin responses.
 (3)

 Another research trial observed the post-prandial glycaemic index after acetic acid supplementation by a bread meal.
 Twelve healthy participants consumed different doses of acetic acid with whole wheat bread.
 For reference, a simple bread meal was used.
 The reports indicated the highest reduction in blood glucose response at 30-45 min and insulin response at 15-30 min.
 (4)